-Provision VPS with Vagrant and VMware Fusion
+Provision VMs with Vagrant and VMware Fusion

 How to run a local VPS on MacBook with Apple silicon